Barangay Sto. Domingo I

 History of Barangay Sto.
 Domingo I

-When the Americans came, they found a few people and because it was near the railroad, these people made cantonments and made it a gracing place, for their houses.
+When the Americans came, people who live in the area, near the railroads, made cantonments and turned the gracing places for their houses.

-Sto.
-Domingo progressed with the construction of the concrete highway from North to South.
-In the course of time Sto.
-Domingo was divided in two, Sto.
-Domingo I and Sto.
-Domingo II.
+In the course of time, Barangay Sto.
+Domingo was divided into two, Sto.
+Domingo I (first) that became Japanese garrison during their occupation, and Sto.
+Domingo II (Second).

 Despite being garrison for the Japanese soldiers during Japanese occupation.
 Sto.
 Domingo, especially the Capas Central School, surpassed the test of time.